RosanaFSS/Cybersecurity-Journey-TryHackMe/Medium 🚩 - That´s The Ticket.md

 <br>

-<p>Since it was provided this tool and we have a ticket system I will try some specific payload.</p>
+<p>Since there is thistool and we have a ticket system used some specific payloads.</p>

 </textarea><img src="http:eebc335a022c7f0d3b1c224d2b1da6c0.log.tryhackme.tech"><textarea>